-8 Song Activities to Explore Rainbows and Colours
+8 Song Activities to Explore Rainbows and Colors

-Exploring the world of colours through music can be a magical and educational experience for kids.
-From vibrant rainbow movement songs to rainbow relaxation, there are so many engaging ways to explore rainbows and colours through music.
+Exploring colors and rainbows through music can be a magical and educational experience for young children.
+From vibrant rainbow movement songs to rainbow relaxation, there are so many engaging ways to explore rainbows and colors through songs and rhymes.

 1. Rainbow Stew: